walimorris/VincentVinyl/README.md

 commission a database to better track his purchases, inventory and sales.

+***The Scope:***
+The database is meant to manage all the store’s business as it relates to purchasing, storing and selling vinyl records.
+It should manage all his purchases of albums, including who he bought them from, when he bought them and how much he paid for it.
+It should contain an inventory of all the albums in the store.
+The database should also handle all Point of Sale information.

+In addition, customers can request items that are not in at the moment.
+The database should keep a list of such requests and the contact information for the customers.
+Vince would also like to keep a list of customers who are willing to give their name and emails so that he can notify them of significant new purchases.

+Vince’s Vinyl has two or three part time employees at any one time, who handle the shop while he is away.
+They are allowed to sell albums, but must defer any purchases until Vince is in.
+The database should track which employee is at the counter for each sale, but it will not be a human resources database.
+That is, it will not contain information about their hours, salaries taxes, etc.

+***Business Rules:***
+* Each album inventoried as a seperate item
+* Albums are rated by quality of vinyl and cover
+  * Mint
+  * Excellent
+  * Good
+  * Fair
+  * Poor
+*

 Before populating Vincent's Vinyls: The logical design of the database was created with MySql-Workbench.
 Here's an ERD Representation of Vincent's database